-Receivables and advances to customers at fair value contain amounts owing for metal delivered to and accepted by customers on deferred settlement terms.
-Within the settlement window, the customer can choose when to fix the metal price and until this point in time the receivable or advance is therefore exposed to commodity price risk.
-Whilst the consolidated entity holds this receivable with the objective to collect contractual cash flows, these contractual cash flows do not represent solely payments of principal and interest as defined within AASB 9 due to the underlying commodity price exposure.
+The remainder of this balance represents amounts owing for metal (denominated in metal ounces) sold to and accepted by customers on deferred settlement terms.
+Within the contractual settlement window, the customer can choose when to settle the metal owing (in ounces), converted to currency at the ruling spot price.
+Whilst the consolidated entity holds this receivable with the objective to collect contractual cash flows, these contractual cash flows do not represent solely payments of principal and interest as defined within AASB 9 due to the underlying commodity price exposure, as the receivable is ounce denominated.
 As a result, these receivables are classified and measured at fair value through profit and loss.